idavidar/Digital-Methods-final-project/README.md

 - But when looking at the remaining sub-groups (LGBTQ+, Minority Groups and Religious Groups) there is very few tweets about the abortion issue within our time period - these tweets only make up about 5% of the total number of tweets within this time period from the accounts.
 This however makes sense, since these organizations focuses’ are not the abortion issue, so they propably only tweet on this subject very rarily in relation to big events such as the day of the overturning of Roe v.
 Wade (but maybe then not that much afterwards).

 ## Analysis approach
 We have 5 different data corpuses representing our five different subgroups.
-Within each of these 5 corpuses we extracted the top 100 terms and hashtags used in the tweets about abortion.
-We then manually cleaned these list by making sure, that there were no duplicates and putting together terms that were connected but not captured by Cortext.
-We also extracted the top 10 tweets made in each corpus chosen by the number of likes the tweets got.
+Within each of these 5 corpuses we extracted the top 100 terms (monograms forbidden) and hashtags used in the tweets about abortion.
+We then manually cleaned these list to make sure that there were no duplicates and putting together terms that were clearly connected but not captured by Cortext (e.g. "#Roevwade" and "#Roevswade").
+We also extracted the top 10 tweets made in each corpus based on the number of likes the tweets got.
 This data will be used to say something about how the different subgroups discuss and frame the abortion debate, and will make it easy to see if some of the groups use similar/very different framings.
-In the following paragraphs we will present the most frequently used terms and hashtags used by each of the subgroups when discussing the abortion issue in addition to some of the most liked tweets from each of the corpuses.
+In the following paragraphs we will present the 10 most frequently used terms and hashtags used by each of the subgroups when discussing the abortion issue in addition to some of the most liked tweets from each of the corpuses to try to illustrate the narratives in these tweets.

 ## Empirical results
 ### Pro-Choice groups